YoEv/diversity-eval/README.md

 ## Citation

-If you use this framework or build upon this work, please cite the paper linked above.
+If you use this framework or build upon this work, please cite this repo.

 ## Contact